DataDog/hiring-engineers/answers.md

 I first had a read through the documenation found [here](https://docs.datadoghq.com/tracing/)

-Then i followed the instructions on tracing python applications [here](https://docs.datadoghq.com/tracing/setup_overview/setup/python/?tab=containers)
+Then I followed the instructions on tracing python applications [here](https://docs.datadoghq.com/tracing/setup_overview/setup/python/?tab=containers)

 I created the [flask_app.py](code/flask_app.py) file from the code provided.

-Following this i edited the [datadog.yaml](code/datadog.yaml) file to be configured for APM.
+Following this, I edited the [datadog.yaml](code/datadog.yaml) file to be configured for APM.
 In the documentation it mentions that by default the apm is enabled , however it is commented out.

 ```